 Reducing administrative burden.
 A significant but underappreciated driver of poor patient experience is administrative burden.
 Studies have found that nearly one in four insured patients has delayed or avoided care due to administrative obstacles such as scheduling friction, insurance disputes, or confusing paperwork.
 Streamlining these processes removes barriers and signals that the practice respects the patient's time.

-Staff wellbeing.
+Staff wellbeing and the Quadruple Aim.
 The Quadruple Aim in healthcare recognises that improving the work life of clinicians and staff is inseparable from improving patient experience.
-Burnt-out staff deliver lower-quality interactions.
+Burnout is a major threat to the care environment.
+Staff who are overwhelmed, under-resourced, or emotionally exhausted are less able to provide warm, patient-centred care.
 Practices that invest in staff wellbeing alongside patient experience strategies see benefits on both sides.

 Actionable Strategies to Improve Patient Experience